Stuart Crook FCA, explains how dividends work and their treatment for the purposes of taxation.

 The cash amount of your dividend

-Also, a word of warning, any dividends not properly recorded could be seen as directors' loan account and the result could be additional taxes for the company and individual(s) in question.
+Also, a word of warning, any dividends not properly recorded could be seen as directors' loan account, and that means the result could be additional taxes for the company and individual(s) in question.

 How much can you take in dividends?
 What to be aware of